BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Appendix

 \subsection{Implementation Details of Other Output Patterns}

 In this section, we provide implementation details for output patterns other than the output pattern used by \task~(`start').
 Specifically, for the `end' output pattern, the model should first generate a label and then a sequence of ending tokens for each segment.
 The text of the $i$-th segment $\hat{t}_i$ is then extracted as the text span between the positions of the $i-1$-th and $i$-th sequence of ending tokens.
 For the `start+end', the model should first output a label and then output a sequence of starting tokens and a sequence of ending tokens.
 The text of the $i$-th segment $\hat{t}_i$ is then extracted as the text span between the positions of the $i$-th sequence of starting tokens and the $i$-th sequence of ending tokens.
 We show the meta instruction that requires the model to output ending tokens of each segment in Fig. \ref{fig:boundrl_end} and meta instruction that requires the model to output both starting and ending tokens of each segment in Fig. \ref{fig:boundrl_startend}.
 We also show an example text and corresponding expected outputs for different output patterns in Fig. \ref{fig:output_pattern}.
+Furthermore, we also show the full results for different output patterns in Tab. \ref{tab:output_pattern_full}.